 •Seed Grant from the Stanford Center for Cognitive and Neurobiological Imaging (CNI; USD 6’000 / ca. EUR 4’500); Call for applications in November 2012.
 Funding support, generously provided by the Dean of Research, for pilot and exploratory studies at the CNI.
 Strong emphasis is placed on supporting novel applications of neuroimaging that can advance understanding of brain function and/or potentially benefit society.

 •Three months travel and research grant (ca. EUR 3’000); Department of Pharmacology, College of Medicine, National Creative Research Initiative Centre for Alzheimer’s Dementia, Seoul National University, Seoul (South Korea); Oct – Dec 2004.

 •Grant for FENS / IBRO Winter School attendance (ca. EUR 2’000) ; Brain basis of social interaction: from concepts to imaging; Kitzbühel, Austria; December 2006.

 •Max Planck Society Research Project.
-Internal support received in 2018 to investigate (i) bio-behavioral synchrony in 60 father-child dyads (child age: 5 years) using fNIRS, and (ii) the neural correlates of social exclusion versus inclusion & brain anatomy and resting-state functional connectivity in 60 fathers using (f)MRI; both (i) and (ii) as a function of various measures of child- and father-attachment and caregiving.
+Financial support received in 2018 to investigate bio-behavioral synchrony in 60 father-child dyads (child age: 5 years) using fNIRS as well as fMRI.

 •Postdoctoral Research Award: Best Oral Presentation; 3rd Annual Stanford Postdoctoral Research Symposium: Empowering Future Leaders (here); October 11, 2013, Stanford University, CA, USA; Presentation Title: “The influence of attachment style on social brain function”.